2022IsHere/Embedded-linux/lab2/Compilation_process_and_libraries.md

 - The running code on target system needs access to run-time libraries, and run-time library versions are set by the Linux distro version you are running on target.
 In lab setup we have Raspbian OS based on debian bullseye, with glibc 2.31.
 The run-time library version should be newer than the build-time library version (Glibc is backwards compatible).
 - Gdb debugger on development system needs to read symbol information from the libraries.
 These libraries must match target platform libraries.

-Practical consequences (in lab setup) are indicated by "manual sync" arrow in graph:
+Practical consequences (in this lab setup) are indicated by "manual sync" arrow in graph:
 - if you `sudo apt update && sudo apt upgrade` packages, you should the same in debugger environment
-- when you `sudo apt install` new packages (including new libraries) to target system, you should install the libraries to debugger environment too
+- when you `sudo apt install` new packages (including new libraries) to target system, you should install the libraries to debugger environment too:
 ```bash
 pi@rpi0:~ $ sudo apt update
 pi@rpi0:~ $ sudo apt upgrade